mhdbnbd/deccs_ddc/tasks_code.md

 - fix : using combined features for clustering
 - fix : sampled data conflicts accross version When versions run simultaneously different data samples are created/conflict.
 - detailed logging
+- feat : add a fully connected layer for tags in the model
+- fix : remove recursive training